Yves-T/cvo_drupal_backup/readme.md

 * A folder named CVO in your drop box folder
 * Your drupal sites must be in a directory named drupal inside your htdocs folder

 **Important !
-The database name and the name of the drupal site folder in htdocs must be the same**
+The database name and the name of the drupal site folder in htdocs must be the same !!**

 ###What it does

 This script will create a .sql dump of a drupal site and compress it.
 Then it will be moved to your dropbox folder.
-After that the site folder in htdocs/drupal will be zipped and also be moved to the dropbox folder.
+After that the site folder in **htdocs/drupal** will be zipped and also be moved to the dropbox folder.

 ###Usage

 * Clone the repo
 * Install the script in your ~/bin folder.
-* Make it executable with chmod u+x ./backupdrupal
+* Make it executable with **chmod u+x ./backupdrupal**
-* Execute with ./backupdrupal <sitename>
+* Execute with **./backupdrupal <sitename>**

 ###Example usage